-PIRSA Fisheries and Aquaculture provides input to a range of State and Commonwealth Government environmental and conservation initiatives, to ensure aquaculture zone development objectives and aspirations are adequately taken into account and factored in to broader conservation policy development.
-As part of this activity, PIRSA Fisheries and Aquaculture regularly engages with the South Australian Department of Environment and Water (DEW), the Commonwealth Department of the Environment (DOE), the Environment Protection Authority (EPA), the Department of Planning, Transport and Infrastructure (DPTI), and South Australian Natural Resource Management Boards.
+PIRSA Fisheries and Aquaculture provides input to a range of State and Commonwealth Government environmental and conservation initiatives, to ensure aquaculture zone development objectives and aspirations are adequately taken into account and factored into broader conservation policy development.
+As part of this activity, PIRSA Fisheries and Aquaculture regularly engages with the South Australian Department of Environment and Water (DEW), the Commonwealth Department of the Environment (DOE), the Environment Protection Authority (EPA), the Department for Infrastructure and Transport (DIT), the Planning and Land Use Services Division of the Attorney-General's Department (PLUS-AGD), Local Councils, and South Australian Landscape Boards..

 Under section 11(3) (a) of the Act, PIRSA Fisheries and Aquaculture is required to further the objectives of the Marine Parks Act 2007.
 PIRSA will continue to consult with DEW in respect to aquaculture zoning and licence applications in marine parks.

-PIRSA Fisheries and Aquaculture will participate in the reform of the Natural Resource Management in South Australia, including implementation of the Landscape South Australia Bill introduced into Parliament in March 2019.
+PIRSA Fisheries and Aquaculture will continue to participate in the implementation of the Landscape South Australia Act 2019.
 This will include input into subsequent regulations and regional plans that will be required to be reviewed for consistency to the new legislative requirements and as they relate to aquaculture development.

-PIRSA Fisheries and Aquaculture will continue to participate in development plan amendments as they are reviewed under the Development Act 1993 until such time that the Planning, Development and Infrastructure Act 2016 is implemented.
-Planning tools, and policies are considered to ensure adequate representation of aquaculture development and that aquaculture zones are included in appropriate development plans under the Development Act 1993.
+PIRSA Fisheries and Aquaculture will continue to participate in Planning and Design Code amendments as they are reviewed under the Planning, Development and Infrastructure Act 2016.
+Planning tools, and policies are considered to ensure adequate representation of aquaculture development.
+PIRSA Fisheries and Aquaculture will also continue to participate in the implementation of the Planning, Development and Infrastructure Act 2016, to ensure that the new planning framework supports both marine-based and land-based aquaculture development in the State.